zalar2202/Portal/MONGODB_SETUP_GUIDE.md

 4. **Use MongoDB Compass:**
     - Open Compass
     - Connect to `mongodb://localhost:27017`
-    - You should see your `omidar` database appear when your app creates data
+    - You should see your `vista` database appear when your app creates data

 ---